pavanty/E-Commerce-website-Angular/README.md

 ng serve -o
 --------------------------------------
 #### Steps to run the application in Intellij IDEA(SpringBoot)
-open it in Intellij IDEA
+open the application in Intellij IDEA

 change the database name in application.properties and create the database with the same name in PgAdmin-PostgreSql